Emeritus Professor, History

 Ronald retired from the Calvin history department in 2006.
 From semi-retirement in east Tennessee, he co-edited, with James D. Bratt, The Best of the Reformed Journal (Eerdmans).
 His part-time job is director of the Maryville College Symposium on Faith and the Liberal Arts, an annual conference on faith and learning.
 He is doing research and writing about the history of Maryville College, in collaboration with Gerald Gibson, president emeritus of the college.

 Ronald is the support crew for his (Calvin grad) wife, Barbara, who is Vice-President and Academic Dean at Maryville College, a Presbyterian school, just south of Knoxville and just north of the Smoky Mountains National Park.
 They enjoy the mountains, both the view from their deck and walking in them.
 They also enjoy “the old time music” that originated in those mountains.

-See a partial list of Ronald Wells' publications.
+See a partial list of Ron Wells's publications.

 Read Ron Wells's posts on Historical Horizons, the history department blog.